Advocacy & Experience:

 Amani, who is a native Madisonian, started her professional career as an investigative journalist.

-She worked in research and advising, policy development, issues advocacy, coalition building, and grassroots outreach for a number of different organizations on a local, state and national level including the National Urban League and served as a Campaign Aide for Mayor Paul Soglin.
+She worked in research and advising, policy development, issues advocacy, coalition building, and grassroots outreach for a number of different organizations on a local, state and national level including the National Urban League.
+Latimer first served as a campaign aide for Madison’s Emeritus Mayor Paul Soglin.

-As a life-long educator and former small business owner, with a depth of experience in real estate development, tenant management and law, Amani is committed to continuing her family’s long legacy of servant leadership.
+As a life-long educator and former small business owner, with a depth of experience in real estate development and law, Amani is committed to continuing her family’s long legacy of servant leadership.

-Amani comes from a family of advisers, advocates, and activists, going back generations from Dr. Opal Lee down through the builders of Greenwood (America’s Black Wall Street) to her parents who have changed the landscape of Madison; doers, who has have long fought for everyone’s basic rights and freedoms, for all.
+Amani comes from a family of advisers, advocates, and activists, going back generations from her cousin Opal Lee (known as the Grandmother of Juneteenth) down through the builders of Greenwood (America’s Black Wall Street) to her parents who have changed the landscape of Madison (Anana Elementary School is named after her mother); doers, who has have long fought for everyone’s basic rights and freedoms, for all.

 If you haven’t already, Meet The Influencers or learn more about Alder Amani’s priorities or about Amani’s unexpected foray into this space.